LayMui/website-hugo/exampleSite/content/english/post/grace-faith.md

 He is interested in you resting in what He has already made or done.

-You need to understand that we need to operate towrds God 100% of the time by **Grace Thro Faith**
+You need to understand that we need to **operate towards God 100% of the time by Grace Thro Faith**

 The Law is based on commands to be achieved

-The New Covenant is vased upon promises to be believed
+The New Covenant is based upon promises to be believed

 I have a hanger with picture and the word 'Do your best, God will do the rest'.

-This I know comes from false teaching.
+I realise this message comes from false teaching.

 God wants of you and me is to rest completely in His finished work on the Cross.

 His Grace is His provision for all of our needs and we just need faith to access it.